webplatform/docs/Beginners/the_beginning/index.md

     | renders as
     |
 =The title of my story=
 It was a dark and stormy night.
-Somewhere, and owl hooted.</pre>
+Somewhere, and owl hooted.